yoyoplus/test1/README.md

 Content in this repository is updated progressively to reflect a real editing process This project explores how incremental improvements can shape better documentation.
 I am using this repository to practice organizing content and refining structure.
+This repository reflects an ongoing effort to improve documentation quality.